Optical Simulation SDK

 Otherwise, the variable will hold the pointer to the results property of the analysis, and the previous results will be overriden.

-Another option is to store the results of analysis() in another variable
+Another option is to store the results of setup.run(analysis) in another variable, since it outputs a copy anyway.

 If we want to see the matrices as a images, we can simply: